What Is HDR?

 What is HDR?

-Like the term "HD," HDR has its own liberal and colloquial uses which make the understanding of what is HDR in relation to real-life displays, difficult to nail down.
+Like the term "HD," HDR has its own liberal and colloquial uses which make the understanding of what is HDR in relation to real-life displays, a little tricky to nail down.
 To fix that, organizations came up with their own standards, certifying displays as supporting HDR.
-In almost all cases, it's to do with the ability to display a wide gamut of colors and to reach a high brightness level, and contrast ratio, so that colors and whites can really pop, and blacks can seem deep and inky.
+In almost all cases, it has to do with the ability to display a wide gamut of colors and to reach a high brightness level, and contrast ratio, so that colors and whites can really pop, and blacks can seem deep and inky.

 What is HDR and what does HDR mean for you?
 It depends on who you ask.